Bristol Farms: Albertsons era

+Supervalu era

-On June 2, 2006, Bristol Farms' parent company, Albertsons, Inc., was purchased by investors led by Cerberus Capital Management and Supervalu, Inc. Upon the transaction's close, Bristol Farms became a wholly owned subsidiary of Supervalu, Inc.
+On June 2, 2006, Bristol Farms' parent company, Albertsons, Inc., was purchased by investors led by Cerberus Capital Management and Supervalu, Inc. Upon the transaction's close, Bristol Farms became a wholly owned subsidiary of Supervalu.

 On November 12, 2008, Bristol Farms opened its 17th location.
-This 30000 sqft location, unlike many Bristol Farms' then-current locations, was built new from the ground up.
+This 30000 sqft location, unlike many of Bristol Farms' then-current locations, was built new from the ground up.
 The store is located in the Bridgeport Marketplace mixed-use shopping center within the Bridgeport residential neighborhood in Santa Clarita, California.
 New features at this location are individual "shops" with full façades and themed props, a fresh juice and smoothie counter, a fresh sushi department with sushi made onsite every day, a coffee bar, and an eat-in café.
 The wine area, with its four walls, wine racks, and roof trellis, resembles a specialty wine boutique.
 Over 1500 sqft of hand-painted murals by studio artists at D.L.
 English Design depict picturesque scenes of the Santa Clarita Valley throughout the store.

-Independent again
+Independently owned

 On October 29, 2010, Supervalu announced that it had sold the Bristol Farms chain to a new company formed by a private investment firm, Endeavour Capital, and the chain's management team.

-Owned by Good Food Holdings, Inc.
+Good Food Holdings era

+In 2012, Good Food Holdings acquired the Metropolitan Market of Seattle.

 Bristol Farms, Lazy Acres Market, and Metropolitan Market are all sister companies currently owned by California-based private holding company Good Food Holdings, Inc.

 Good Food Holdings, Inc. was acquired in 2018 by Emart, South Korea's largest retailer, for $275 million.

+In December 2019, owner Endeavour Capital announced that it would be selling the grocery chain New Seasons Market to E-mart, specifically to its subsidiary, Good Food Holdings, in a sale transaction that was finalized in early 2020.
+Details of the transaction include the retention of CEO Forrest Hoffmaster who will continue running the business, the continuance of the organization as a B Corp, the halt of existing plans for expanding the chain, and the closure of the store located in the Ballard neighborhood in Seattle.

+In 2020, Bristol Farms replaced a Vons in La Cumbre Plaza in Santa Barbara and opened its first store in the area.

 Lazy Acres Market, Inc.

-Lazy Acres Market Inc. is a small chain of five grocery stores known for selling natural and organic foods, gourmet foods, supplements, body care products, and eco-friendly goods.
-The stores, in Santa Barbara, Hermosa Beach, Long Beach, Encinitas, and San Diego (Mission Hills) are owned and operated by Bristol Farms.
+Lazy Acres Market Inc. is a small chain of six grocery stores known for selling natural and organic foods, gourmet foods, supplements, body care products, and eco-friendly goods.
+The stores, in Santa Barbara, Hermosa Beach, Long Beach, Encinitas, Los Feliz and San Diego (Mission Hills) are owned and operated by Bristol Farms.
 The original Santa Barbara store was founded in 1991 by Jimmy Searcy, Hugo van Seenus, and Irwin Carasso.
 Their second location opened in 2012 in Long Beach, California.
-The most recent store opening was in Hermosa Beach in October 2018.
+The most recent store opening was in Los Feliz in July 2023.